MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/double-key-encryption.md

 If your organizations has any of the following requirements, you can use DKE to help secure your content:

 - You want to ensure that *only you* can ever decrypt protected content, under all circumstances.
-- You don't want Microsoft to have access protected data on its own.
+- You don't want Microsoft to have access to protected data on its own.
 - You have regulatory requirements to hold keys within a geographical boundary.
 All customer-held keys for data encryption and decryption are maintained in your data center.

 > [!VIDEO https://msit.microsoftstream.com/embed/video/f466a1ff-0400-a936-221c-f1eab45dc756]